amirrahi29/flutter_beautiful_alert_dialog_package/README.md

 By this package, you can show beautiful and custom alert dialog box into your application.

-## Features

-1. You can show alert dialog box.
-2. Decorate your dialog box according to your need.

 ## Getting started
 import 'package:beautiful_alert_dialog/beautiful_alert_dialog.dart';